Sunday, December 22, 2024

 Grant Shapps, speaking recently with British journalists, emphasized the desire to accelerate the process of introducing such weapons into the arsenal of the British navy and army, aiming at a significant reduction in the originally planned time frame.
 According to him, the government intends to integrate the DragonFire system into its armed forces by 2027, but in the context of the current conflict in Europe caused by Russian aggression against Ukraine, the possibility of sending prototypes to Ukraine ahead of schedule is being considered, even if they are not will be finalized.

-“The goal is 2027, but I want to look at every aspect of this process.
+“The goal is 2027, but I want to look at every aspect of the process.
 Now there is a real conflict in Europe (Russian aggression against Ukraine), to resolve which we have unique modern weapons that may be useful,” The Daily Telegraph quoted the British minister as saying.

 It is clear that the decision to transfer the latest developments to Ukraine is dictated not only by the desire to help us repel missile and drone attacks in a situation of shortage of missiles for air defense systems.
 The British government, military commanders and representatives of the military-industrial complex are interested in testing DragonFire in real combat conditions against Russian missiles and UAVs.